open/close all folders

 Voiced by: Yuuichi Nakamura (All-Star Battle)A cross-dressing male prisoner convicted of murdering his girlfriend and her lover.
 Despite Emporio's claims that he would never help anyone for any reason, he decides to help with Jolyne's quest after falling in love with her at first sight.
-His Stand, Diver Down, can dive into objects and jump back out or tamper with their inner workings.
+His Stand, Diver Down, can dive into objects to later ambush opponents or tamper with the objects' inner workings.
 He is named after the fashion designers Narciso Rodriguez and Anna Sui.
 His stand is named after the Van Halen album Diver Down.

 - Ax-Crazy: His obsession with "taking things apart" doesn't stop at inanimate objects...

 - Brought to You by the Letter "S": Diver Down has stylized Gothic "D"s on its forehead and body.